orionrobots/orionrobots.github.io/content/2024/04/13-piwars-2024-grab-and-lift/13-piwars-2024-grab-and-lift-mechanism.md

 ## Conclusion

 We now have an attachment that works, with the tuned code to control it, and cna lift and grab a barrel.
-We'll post video of that at some point.
+See it in action in the video below:

+{% include youtube_responsive, src:"https://www.youtube.com/embed/F7Jf_tWzcz0?si=IH5G2t7vPUtwaGY9" %}